Want to apply

 You can apply for protection (asylum) if you are persecuted or if you fear persecution or inhumane treatment in your home country.

-With a permanent residence permit or permanent right of residence, you can reside and work in Norway indefinitely.
+With a permanent residence permit or permanent right of residency, you can reside and work in Norway indefinitely.

 Some people become Norwegian citizens when they are born.
 Others can apply for Norwegian citizenship.